KorAP/Krill/Readme.md

-Krill is a [Lucene](https://lucene.apache.org/) based search engine for large annotated corpora, used as a backend component of the [KorAP Corpus Analysis](http://korap.ids-mannheim.de/) at the [IDS Mannheim](http://ids-mannheim.de/).
+Krill is a [Lucene](https://lucene.apache.org/) based search engine for large annotated corpora, used as a backend component of the [KorAP Corpus Analysis Platform](http://korap.ids-mannheim.de/) at the [IDS Mannheim](http://ids-mannheim.de/).

 **!
 This software is in its early stages and not stable yet!
 Use it on your own risk!**